-It now seems, though, that it might not be the best performance-per-pound TV of 2021, because this A80J beats it on that metric.
-This step-down model in Sony’s new OLED range certainly isn’t quite as good as its flagship sibling but, by offering most of what makes the A90J great at a much more competitive price, it’s put itself in the box seat for one of our Awards.
+It now seems, though, that it's not be the best performance-per-pound TV of 2021, because this A80J beats it on that metric.
+This step-down model in Sony’s new OLED range certainly isn’t quite as good as its flagship sibling but, by offering most of what makes the A90J great at a much more competitive price, it’s got itself one of our 2021 Awards.

 The 55-inch Sony XR-55A80J’s price at launch was £1899 ($2300, AU$2995), but it’s already dropped to £1699 ($1900, AU$2795).